 Typical Venue for a Vendor Briefing

-Vendor briefings are typically 30-60 minutes in length with 1-2 analysts and are conducted via phone using Gartner's audio conference bridge.
+Vendor briefings are typically 30-60 minutes in length with 1-2 analysts and are conducted via phone using Gartner's web conferencing platform.
 Dialing instructions are provided upon analyst confirmation.
 Audio briefings are recorded and accessible by Gartner analysts after the call.
 Face-to-face briefings are infrequent and are scheduled at the analyst's discretion and based upon analyst travel requirements.

 Maximizing Time with Analysts During a Vendor Briefing